grackle-project/grackle/doc/source/Installation.rst

    Given a smooth roll-out of the :ref:`CMake build system <cmake_build>`, it is our intention to deprecate and remove the :ref:`classic build system <classic_build>`.
    If you encounter any problems with the CMake system or anticipate any issues with this plan, :doc:`please let us know <Help>`.

-We include a :ref:`note on compiler toolchain compatability <compiler_toolchain_compatability>` at the end of this page.
+We include a :ref:`description of the installed products <install-products>` and a :ref:`note on compiler toolchain compatability <compiler_toolchain_compatability>` at the end of this page.

 .. _install_grackle_dependencies: